adam-jb/gpt-neox/README.md

 When you ssh into vast instance, preface the command with sudo

-nvcc --version	  # cuda version lsb_release -a    # linux os version
+nvcc --version	  # cuda version

+lsb_release -a    # linux os version

+to split screen with tmux
+>ctrl + B, followed by "

+to switch between windows
-ctrl + B, followed by "  # to split screen with tmux ctrl + B, followed by o  # to switch between windows exit                     # close window
+>ctrl + B, followed by o

+To close a window
+>exit

+## Script to run in your new Vast AI instance
 ```
 cd /home